infobip/infobip-rtc-showcase/calls-api-showcase/README.md

 }
 ```

-## Running the Calls Showcase App
+### Running the Calls Showcase App

-Ensure that you have [Node.js]((https://nodejs.org/en/)) installed on your computer.

 When running the application, use an additional argument `--phone-number={phone-number}` to enable a phone call
 scenario.
 Replace `{phone-number}` with the desired phone number to receive the call.

-In the project directory `./calls-showcase/node`:
+In the project directory `./calls-api-showcase/node`:

 - install the required dependencies by running: